janihur/python-ex/README.md

 Python package example how to create a standalone Python applications for easier delivery with:

 * [pyinstaller](https://pyinstaller.org/en/stable/)
-  * TODO: not tried yet
+  * TODO: not tried yet as zipapp was good enough for me atm.
   * Packages also Python interpreter.
   * Packages are operating system specific.
   * A separate package.